Crispy Baked Tortilla Wraps with Peanut Tempeh

 Instructions

-2. Slice the 4 oz (115g) of tempeh into thin, even strips to ensure they cook quickly and absorb the marinade.
+2. Slice the tempeh into thin, even strips to ensure they cook quickly and absorb the marinade.

-5. Push the onion and pepper mixture to the outer edges of the pan to create a well in the center, then lay the tempeh strips flat in the middle of the pan.
+5. Push the onion and pepper mixture to the outer edges of the pan, then lay the tempeh strips flat in the center.

-6. Pour 1 tbsp (15ml) of red wine vinegar directly over the tempeh strips; cook until the liquid evaporates and the tempeh is browned on both sides (flipping once), then mix the vegetables back in with the tempeh and remove from heat to cool slightly.
+6. Pour red wine vinegar directly over the tempeh strips; cook until the liquid evaporates and the tempeh is browned on both sides, flipping once.
+Mix the vegetables back in and remove from heat.

-7. Lay one tortilla wrap flat on a clean surface or plate and spread 1 tbsp (16g) of peanut butter evenly across the center.
+7. Lay one tortilla flat and spread 1 tbsp of peanut butter evenly across the center.

-8. Spoon half of the warm tempeh and vegetable mixture onto the bottom third of the wrap, ensuring the filling stays about 0.5 inches (1.2 cm) away from the edges.
+8. Spoon half of the warm tempeh and vegetable mixture onto the bottom third of the wrap, leaving a small border.

-9. Fold the right and left sides of the tortilla inward toward the center, then roll the tortilla up tightly from the bottom to create a sealed burrito shape.
+9. Fold the right and left sides of the tortilla inward, then roll the tortilla up tightly from the bottom to create a sealed burrito shape.

-10. Repeat the assembly process with the second tortilla, the remaining 1 tbsp (16g) peanut butter, and the rest of the filling.
+10. Repeat the assembly process with the second tortilla and remaining filling.

-11. Place both Baked Tortilla Wraps seam-side down on the prepared baking sheet to prevent them from unrolling during cooking.
+11. Place both wraps seam-side down on the prepared baking sheet.

-12. Bake in the preheated oven for 15 minutes, or until the tortillas are golden brown and heated through.
+12. Bake for 15 minutes, or until the tortillas are golden brown and heated through.

 Nutritional Information